JoaoDavid/tcomp1920_compiler/README.md

 Some of those files have well known algorithms written in casual, such as fibonacci, quicksort and bubblesort.

-The invalid eExample files are located int the ./cas_files/invalid_examples directory This source files will raise an exception when passed to the compiler The exception to be thrown is written in a comment file inside each file
+The invalid example files are located int the ./cas_files/invalid_examples directory This source files will raise an exception when passed to the compiler The exception to be thrown is written in a comment file inside each file